Their knives aren't just for siu mei.

 - It's easy to forget that, while Milfeulle Sakuraba is a very cheerful Supreme Chef, her day job is piloting a manned weapon of mass-destruction that sports a BFG.
 You do not want to cross her.
 Ever.

-- Patty from Tales of Vesperia is a minor type 2 example, smacking or searing enemies with a frying pan for her Little Big Chef and Fire Big Chef artes (While simultaneously producing a helpful or harmful dish in the process), and making woks of prepared food fall from the sky with her Welcome Dish arte.
+- Patty from Tales of Vesperia is a minor type 2 example, smacking or searing enemies with a frying pan for her Little Big Chef and Fire Big Chef artes (While simultaneously producing a helpful or harmful dish in the process), and making woks of prepared food fall from the sky or sometimes just a wok of boiling water that she flips at the enemy with her Welcome Dish arte.

 - Oscar from Fire Emblem Tellius is not only the Team Chef, but a pretty efficient Lance Knight.

 - Another Patty comes from Fire Emblem Jugdral, though whether she's a good fighter or not depends on who her dad is.